 Experienced climbers will want to tackle K1 (also known as Kirigalpotta), the highest point of the Horton Plains Sanctuary.
 Traversing grassland, marshland, cloud forest and rocks, the trail is nothing but diverse, and you might just see leopards along the way.

 But Sri Lanka’s adventure activities aren’t limited to its interior.
-The island’s coastline offers incredible surf, with beautiful Sri Lankan beaches to rest up on between riding those waves.
+The island’s coastline offers incredible surf, with beautiful Sri Lankan beaches to rest upon between riding those waves.
 There are plenty of places to go whale-watching in Sri Lanka, too, with trips from Mirissa of longstanding repute.

 To experience exactly that in a single trip, you might want to take the Mayan Trail.
-Tulum’s archaeological treasures aren’t exactly off the beaten track, but their spectacular (and unusual) coastal setting make them a must-visit.
+Tulum’s archaeological treasures aren’t exactly off the beaten track, but their spectacular (and unusual) coastal setting makes them a must-visit.

-With over 360 bird species recorded here, and being home to over 100 species of mammal, Calakmul Biosphere Reserve is the perfect place for wildlife-watchers.
+With over 360 bird species recorded here, and being home to over 100 species of mammal, Calakmul Biosphere Reserve is the perfect place for wildlife watchers.
 Find out where else to see animals in Mexico.